 Let’s look at each approach.

-One limitation, however, of a modular monolith is that it might still have a large number of dependencies.
-It might also implement a lot of diverse functionality.
+One limitation, however, of modularity is that the component might still have a large number of dependencies.
+It might also handle a mixture of short-running requests and long-running batch jobs.
 Consequently, its runtime behavior might be difficult to understand and troubleshoot.
-It might, for example, handle a mixture of short-running requests and long-running batch jobs.

 Microservices.io is brought to you by Chris Richardson.
 Experienced software architect, author of POJOs in Action, the creator of the original CloudFoundry.com, and the author of Microservices patterns.